 2 rue du cinema, Forum des Halles

 01 44 76 63 33

-The first international TUMO Center opened in Paris in October 2018.
-It is located in the Forum des Images Center in the Les Halles section of Paris.
+The first international The first international TUMO Center opened in coopetation with Forum des Images Foundation and Paris municipality in October 2018.
+TUMO Paris is located in the Les Halles center.
 The center provides education free of charge to about 1,500 students between the ages of 12 and 18 years old.

 Beirut Digital District, TUMO Building #1079, Beirut, Lebanon

 79 108 666 , 01666886

 TUMO Beirut, which opened in November 2018, is the network’s second international center and first one in the Middle East.
 Located in the Beirut Digital District, students take charge of their own learning across ten focus areas in technology and design.
 Self-learning activities, workshops, hands-on projects with international professionals and a summercamp — young people are given the tools and know-how to explore their creative potential and prepare for careers of the future.